johmca/Udacity-AIND2/JohnNotes.md

-i)  Navigate to your project folder.
+1. Navigate to your project folder.

-ii) If not in your AIND Anaconda environment do so now
+2. If not in your AIND Anaconda environment do so now

-iii) Type command   where xxxxx is project name e.g. isolation
+3. Type command where xxxxx is project name e.g. isolation

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 udacity submit xxxxxxx
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If prompted login as john\@mcavenue.co.uk/Diesel10
+If prompted login with usual login -